RobertTalbert/mth225-vault/Recursion and Induction/Characteristic root method.md

 > 6. Use the initial conditions of the recurrence relation to find the values of $\alpha_1, \alpha_2, \dots, \alpha_k$.
 This involves solving a [system of linear equations](https://www.mathsisfun.com/algebra/systems-linear-equations.html).

+Notes:
+* This method requires that the recurrence relation be [[Linear recurrence relation|linear]] and [[homogeneous]] otherwise the steps do not all apply.
+* This description of the method only deals with the simple case where none the characteristic roots are zero, and none are repeated.
+If one of those is the case, the general form of the solution in step 5 above is different.
 ## Example

 Consider the second-[[Recurrence relation|order]] [[Linear recurrence relation|linear]] [[Homogeneous recurrence relation|homogeneous]] recurrence relation: $a_0 = 1, a_1 = 2$; and for $n > 1$, $a_n = 5a_{n-1} - 6a_{n-2}$.
 This recurrence relation is already in "standard form" with the highest term isolated on the left.
 Replace $a_n$ with $x^n$ and similarly for the other terms to get: